AyrA/YtStream/README.md

 ### Restrictions for streaming

 You can restrict streaming to registered users only.
-You can also disable registration, essentially creating a private streaming platform.
+You can also disable registration, creating a private streaming platform.

 ### Intermissions